A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Program Analysis

 \subsection{An All-Paths Formalization of Program Analysis}

-The program analysis of Section \ref{sec_core_analysis} does not directly define an efficient implementation: it is both nondeterministic with multiple proof trees possible for the same program, and has infinite cycles of proof construction attempt which need to be pruned with an occurs check.
-In standard presentations of higher-order program analyses which use an operational semantics \cite{MightAbstractInterpretersForFree,AAM}, the system of the previous section is as far as the analysis can be specified in a rule-based system.
-This is because as more values accrue the same proof derivation will need to be repeated for the wider value space; this is not possible to present in a rule-based system and instead a separate pseudocode algorithm must be given to specify how the rules are realized in an implementation.
+The program analysis of Section \ref{sec_core_analysis} does not directly define an efficient implementation: it is both nondeterministic with multiple proof trees possible for the same program and has unbounded cycles of proof construction attempt which need to be pruned with an occurs check.
+In standard presentations of higher-order program analyses that use an operational semantics \cite{MightAbstractInterpretersForFree,AAM}, the system of the previous section is as far as analyses have been specified in a rule-based system.

-Fortunately in our system the stack is the only state, and there is no value widening because there are no values to widen: no values are propagated forward.
-So, we can fully specify the program analysis via a single proof system returning a set of possible results at once.
-This gives a rule set which serves as a direct basis for the implementation.
+We show here that it is in fact possible to fully specify the program analysis solely via a proof system that returns a \emph{set} of possible results.
+This gives a rule set that serves as a more direct basis for implementation.
+It also constitutes a more formal specification as the entire analysis is captured in proof rules without recourse to pseudocode.
+We believe this ``all paths'' pure-rule-based approach should also apply to standard program analysis presentations: it is not using any fundamental property of the pure demand approach.

+Note that even without value widening there is still an analogous incremental aspect of how information is accumulated over the analyis run: multiple stack fragments will appear in the proof tree containing the same call site, each one indirectly adding potentially new information on what arguments are passed to the function since the argument lookup may be different in different fragments.

 We now present this implementation-based rule system, which we term an \emph{all-paths} presentation because the rules run all possible combinations of values in parallel.
-Along with running all paths we also track and prune potentially cyclical proofs in the rules themselves by maintaining a set of visited states $\visited$ in the rules and using special \ruleref{Stub} rules to prune proof goals that are provably cyclic.
+Along with running all paths, we also track and prune potentially cyclical proofs in the rules themselves by maintaining a set of visited states $\visited$ in the rules and using special \ruleref{Stub} rules to prune proof goals that are provably cyclic.